-In this study, we collected all available ETV data updated with new times of minima (TOMs) calculated from the Transiting Exoplanet Survey Satellite (\textit{TESS}; Ricker et al. \citeyear{TESS2015}) light curve data, and new observations.
-Our objective was to search for the best-fitting curve of two LTTE terms in the ETV diagram implementing a grid search optimization scheme alongside a dynamical stability analysis of N-body simulations, which we believe has not been attempted yet for this PCEB in this extent.
+In this study, we collect all available ETV data updated with new times of minima (TOMs) calculated from the Transiting Exoplanet Survey Satellite (TESS; Ricker et al. \citeyear{TESS2015}) LC data and new observations.
+Our objective was to search for the best-fitting curve of two LTTE terms in the ETV diagram by implementing a grid search optimization scheme alongside a dynamical stability analysis of N-body simulations, which we believe has not been attempted yet for this PCEB in this extent.

 In the following section, we review alternative explanations for the ETVs in PCEBs.
-Then we describe the new TOMs and the compilation of all available ETV data in Section~\ref{sec:data}.
-In Section~\ref{sec:analysis_results} we analyze our search for the best-fitting curve of two LTTE terms in the ETV diagram and provide the results for different models, alongside a dynamical stability analysis and alternative mechanisms.
+Then, we describe the new TOMs and the compilation of all available ETV data in Section~\ref{sec:data}.
+In Section~\ref{sec:analysis_results}, we analyze our search for the best-fitting curve of two LTTE terms in the ETV diagram and provide the results for different models, alongside a dynamical stability analysis and alternative mechanisms.
 Our discussion of the results can be found in Section~\ref{sec:conclusions}.